xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/OperatingSystem.md

 (LINUX)

-By default, ArangoDB uses Jemalloc as the memory allocator.
+By default, AvocadoDB uses Jemalloc as the memory allocator.
 Jemalloc does a good job of reducing virtual memory fragmentation, especially for long-running processes.
 Unfortunately, some OS configurations can interfere with Jemalloc's ability to function properly.
 Specifically, Linux's "transparent hugepages", Windows' "large pages" and other similar features sometimes prevent Jemalloc from returning unused memory to the operating system and result in unnecessarily high memory use.
-Therefore, we recommend disabling these features when using Jemalloc with ArangoDB.
+Therefore, we recommend disabling these features when using Jemalloc with AvocadoDB.
 Please consult your operating system's documentation for how to do this.

 Execute